 The train is expected to be completed in December 2023 and it will run around all the most important tourist destinations in the area.
 From Tulum, it will connect you to Cancun, Chichen Itza, the Yucatan capital of Merida, Campeche City, and Palenque in Chiapas, to name a few places.
 Travel in this region will likely get a whole lot easier!

 Do you have any further concerns about making the journey from Tulum to Chichen Itza?
-Have you made this journey in the past?
+Visiting the historical site is one of the best things you can do in the Yucatan peninsula.

 If you are traveling from elsewhere in the Maya Riviera/Quintana Roo, you may also find this guide on how to get from Cancun to Chichen Itza useful.
 You may also enjoy reading these travel tips to know before visiting Mexico for the first time.